proddata/crate/docs/concepts/storage-consistency.rst

 The translog is also directly transferred when a newly allocated replica initializes itself from the primary shard.
-There is no need to flush segments to disc just for replica :ref:`recovery <glossary-shard-recovery>` purposes.
+There is no need to flush segments to disc just for replica :ref:`recovery <gloss-shard-recovery>` purposes.

 .. _concepts_addressing_documents: